steelegbr/alldaydj/ReadMe.md

 ## Cypress on WSL

-To make Cypress run on WSL, you'll need to re-poin the DISPLAY variable.
+To make Cypress run on WSL, you'll need to re-point the DISPLAY variable.
 Add the following to your bashrc file:

     # set DISPLAY variable to the IP automatically assigned to WSL2
     export DISPLAY=$(cat /etc/resolv.conf | grep nameserver | awk '{print $2; exit;}'):0.0